Determination of contributions from residual light charged hadrons to inclusive charged hadrons from $e^+e^-$

 In this paper, we determine the FFs of {\it residual} light charged hadrons at NLO and NNLO accuracies using the $e^+e^-$ annihilation experimental observables.
+The unidentified light charged hadrons are considered as sum of the identified light charged hadrons such as pion, kaon, (anti)proton and the {\it residual} heavier charged hadrons.
+Hence, the {\it residual} light charged hadrons refers to the FFs for the fraction of hadrons that are not attributable to charged pions, charged kaons, protons or antiprotons.
+Although the contribution of the {\it residual} charged hadrons is small, but it is non-negligible.
 Most recently, the NNPDF Collaboration extracted the FFs for unidentified charged hadrons and they have used the hadron production in proton-(anti)proton collisions data as well as electron-positron annihilation data in their analysis entitled {\tt NNFF1.1h}~\cite{Bertone:2018ecm}.
 In addition, the {\tt NNFF1.0} have recently presented the FFs for charged pion, charged kaon and (anti)proton from an analysis of SIA hadron production data~\cite{Bertone:2017tyb}.
 Considering the pion, kaon and (anti)proton as the most important contributions in unidentified charged hadron production, we apply the FFs of {\tt NNFF1.0} analysis in order to determine the FFs of {\it residual} charged hadrons.
 Moreover, since the {\tt NNFF1.0} present the FFs of $\pi^\pm, K^\pm$ and $p(\bar{p})$ up to NNLO accuracy, it enable us to calculate the {\it residual} hadrons FFs up to NNLO approximation.
 We will show that the consideration of this small and important contributions of {\it residual} charged hadrons improves the agreements between theoretical predictions and the experimental data sets of unidentified charged hadron productions in SIA.